amateur-hacker/arch-update/README.md

 - `curl`: Required for fetching the country and IP data.
 - `geoip`: Used to determine the user's country based on IP.
-- `pacman-contrib`: Includes the `rankmirrors` utility to fetch the fastest mirrors.
+- `pacman-contrib`: Includes the `rankmirrors` utility to rank the fastest mirrors.
 - `paru`: Optional AUR helper for updating AUR packages.

 ## License